The California Institute of Technology (Caltech) has received a $ 100 million grant for its solar power from space (SSPP) project.

 Space based Solar Power Project, unlimited solar energy from space

-An undoubtedly ambitious project, which, not surprisingly, has been standing for years.
-It was 2013 when the first donation (from Donald and Brigitte Bren) kicked off the initiative.
+An undoubtedly ambitious project, which not surprisingly has been ongoing for years.
+It was 2013 when the first donation (from Donald and Brigitte Bren) started the initiative.
 Today SSPP is approaching a significant milestone: the test launch of a prototype.
 What will it do?
 Everything foreseen by the plan: it will collect sunlight and convert it into electricity, transferring it wirelessly into free space through radio frequency (RF).

-The idea naturally emerges from the current limits of renewable energy.
+The idea emerges naturally from the current limitations of renewable energy.

-Solar energy is omnipresent on the surface, but not unlimited.
-It is subject to the weather, season and time of day.
+Solar energy is ubiquitous on the surface, but not unlimited.
+It is subject to weather, season and time of day.
 Even under ideal circumstances, no solar panel can always operate at full capacity, so the main problem is to transfer and store energy in a smart grid.

 In space it is possible